Dampening parameter distributional shifts under robust control and gain scheduling: Conclusion

 \section{Conclusion}

-This paper seeks to mitigate a problem in many data-driven robust control and gain-scheduling approaches.
-In particular, the distributional shifts in the state-input and parameter spaces arising from applying these controllers themselves invalidate the main assumption used in their design process, namely that the underlying system is strictly modeled by a difference inclusion of a fixed parameter distribution, regardless of the control gain.
-This is generally incorrect since applying a new control may result in a parameter distribution different from that used in the initial modeling.
-To mitigate this problem, our proposed approaches enforce distributional consistency by dampening any shifts in the state input and parameter spaces.
-Our methods are solutions of semi-definite programs of affine costs and linear matrix inequalities, making them computationally efficient and scalable up to systems with hundreds in dimension.
+This paper seeks to mitigate a problem inherent in data-driven robust control and gain-scheduling approaches when applied to nonlinear systems.
+In particular, the distributional shifts in the parameter space of the approximant models when new control design is implemented.
+That is, the parameter distribution of the approximant model used in the design might be very different from that after the implementation of the new design in closed-loop.
+This in effect can invalidate the basic premise on which quadratic stability and therefore robust control are built on.
+To mitigate this problem, our proposed data-conforming approach enforce distributional consistency by dampening any shifts in the state-input space, and hence dampening any shifts in the parameters of the approximant model.
+Our methods are solutions of semi-definite programs of affine costs and linear matrix inequalities, making them computationally efficient and scalable up to systems with hundreds in state-input dimensions.

-Our future work is directed toward expanding the data-conforming control design concept and augmenting it into modern data-driven optimal control design techniques.
-We are also investigating the possibility of developing a data-conforming policy gradient that, in contrast to standard policy gradient methods, can dampen distributional shifts in the state input spaces during learning.
+Our future work is directed toward expanding the data-conforming control framework to modern data-driven optimal control design techniques.
+We are also investigating the possibility of developing a data-conforming policy gradient that, in contrast to standard policy gradient methods, can dampen distributional shifts in the state-input spaces during learning.